AlanRockefeller/inat.finder.py/README.md

 - For a 9-digit number with 3 digits off: ~84,240 variations

 For shorter numbers, additional variations are generated by adding digits:
-- For an 8-digit number: ~200 additional variations (1-2 digits added at either end or both ends)
+- For an 8-digit number: 320 additional variations (1-2 digits added at either end or both ends)
-- For a 7-digit number: ~200 additional variations (1-2 digits added at either end or both ends)
+- For a 7-digit number: 320 additional variations

 Be cautious when setting high values for `--digits` as it can result in very long execution times and many API calls.